chinamike65/hugo-tuolesi/content/book3/book3en.md

 One year there was a famine in Tibet, and everyone was short of food.

-In one family, a father went out to beg for food, and he got a little fried tsampa, made some dough, and distributed a little to everyone in the family.
+In one family, a father went out to beg for food, and he got a little fried tsampa, made some dough, and gave a little to everyone in the family.

 There was a little child who was very ghostly.
-He hid the dough from his father behind him, and then asked his father for more.
-Dad gave him some more.
+He hid the dough from his father behind his back, and then asked his father for more.
+His father gave him some more.
 After he ate it, he turned around and saw that the dough behind him was eaten by the dog.
-Crying loudly, he said, the fried tsampa that he finally got were eaten by the dog.
+Crying loudly, he said, the fried tsampa that he finally got was eaten by the dog.

 195

 This parable shows that we must cherish the human body that we have obtained with great difficulty.

-To truly make good use of one's own human body for liberation and Buddhahood, one should not easily waste the rare and precious human body.
+To truly make good use of one's own human body for liberation and Buddhahood, one should not easily waste this rare and precious human body.

-These are a few rare parables that Master Potoba told about the Precious Human Life.
+These are a few rare parables that Master Potoba told about the Precious Human Rebirth.

-If we can truly cultivate, we can achieve liberation, attain Buddhahood, be reborn in the Land of Ultimate Bliss, or obtain a precious human body once again in our next life.
+If we can truly practice, we can achieve liberation, attain Buddhahood, be reborn in the Land of Ultimate Bliss, or obtain a precious human body once again in our next life.

 You can get what you want, but if you don't cherish it and don't practice, you'll really be wasting your time and your life.

-If you know the conditions for obtaining a precious human body, you will understand how difficult it is to achieve a precious human body, because the causes and conditions of those conditions are difficult to meet.
+If you know the conditions for obtaining a precious human body, you will understand how difficult it is to obtain a precious human body, because the causes and conditions of this are difficult to encounter.

 Specifically, it is difficult to plant the seeds of a precious human life; even if they are planted, it is difficult to protect them; even if you work hard to protect them, the good fruits of a precious human body are difficult to fully mature.

 (1) Seeds that bring a precious human life

-The seed that results in a precious human body is to make pure vows.
+The seed that results in a precious human body is the keeping of pure vows.

 It is hard to say whether the seeds of this kind of wish have been planted, and even if they are planted, whether they will germinate and grow in the future.